Table of Contents

 Cost Comparison Example

-- Renter: Pays $4,500 monthly rent.
-Over five years, they spend $270,000 with no ownership stake.
+- Renter: Pays $4,500 per month in Brooklyn.
+Over five years, that adds up to $270,000 with no equity gained.

-- Buyer: Purchases a $950,000 condo in Brooklyn with a 20% down payment.
-With mortgage payments, property taxes, and maintenance, their monthly expenses also total $4,500.
-However, they build equity, and the property value may increase.
+- Buyer: Purchases a $950,000 condo with a 20% down payment.
+Monthly expenses, including mortgage, property taxes, and maintenance, total around $4,500.
+Over five years, the homeowner builds equity and may see the property value increase.

 Conclusion